-We met online in 2004 (when that was a pretty new thing) and had our first "date" at Starbucks for hot chocolate on a cold winter night.
-Kelly was immediately drawn to Artie's caring nature, polite manners, and old fashion values.
-Artie was impressed by Kelly's ambition because she was attending law school on a full scholarship while working full-time.
+We had our first "date" at Starbucks on a cold winter night in 2004.
+Kelly was immediately drawn to Artie's caring nature, polite manners, and family values.
+Artie was impressed by Kelly's ambition because she was attending law school on full scholarship while working full-time.
 We felt an instant connection and ended up closing down the Starbucks that night.
 We've been inseparable ever since and were married in 2010 surrounded by many family and friends.
-In 2014, our lives forever changed when we welcomed our son Jackson into our family as a newborn (after meeting his birth family through Adoptimist!).
+In 2014, our lives forever changed when we welcomed our son Jackson to our family through adoption.
 Our relationship has grown stronger as we've learned to parent such an amazing little boy.
 We strive to provide Jackson with consistency, patience, love, and adventure to nurture him and help him find his way to becoming the best person he can be.
-Jackson loves swimming, reading, Paw Patrol, animals, riding his scooter, and helping in our garden.
-We know that Jackson will make a terrific big brother to a new brother or sister - he is gentle, caring, and takes pleasure in sharing his toys.
+Jackson loves swimming, reading, Paw Patrol, animals, riding his bike and scooter, and helping in our garden.
+We know that Jackson will make a terrific big brother to a new brother or sister - he is gentle, caring, and enjoys in sharing his toys.
 We have encouraged manners, patience, and respect as we feel these virtues are important for children to learn.

 Family is so important to us both and that is why we bought our home on Long Island close to our parents (both sets of parents have been married for over 40 years!), Artie's sisters, Kelly's grandfather, and our nieces and nephews.
 We take great pride in our home, which is a comfortable, inviting, and safe environment to raise a family.